 Comparison to other tools

-Subpatch is not the first tool that tries to solve the multi repository problem.
+subpatch is not the first tool that tries to solve the multi repository problem.
 Other tools are

 This page will compare these tools with subpatch.